krystal/bcx_cb_importer/README.md

 https://github.com/37signals/bcx-api.
 Therefore, this importer will only work with a Basecamp Next account.

 Tested on Ruby 1.9.2p290.
-Requires JSON gem.
+Requires JSON and Hpricot gems.
 To install run:

 `gem install json`
+`gem install hpricot`

 ## Usage